MicrosoftDocs/power-platform/power-platform/admin/why-email-message-sent-have-pending-send-status.md

 [!INCLUDE [cc-settings-moving](../includes/cc-settings-moving.md)]

 If you create an email message in Dynamics 365 apps and click the **Send** button, the message will not be sent unless email integration has been correctly configured and enabled for sending email from Dynamics 365 apps.
-If the status of the email appears as "Pending Send" and is not sent, contact your [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] administrator. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Find your Dynamics 365 apps administrator or support person](/dynamics365/customer-engagement/basics/find-administrator-support.md)
+If the status of the email appears as "Pending Send" and is not sent, contact your Dynamics 365 administrator. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Find your Dynamics 365 apps administrator or support person](/dynamics365/customer-engagement/basics/find-administrator-support.md)

  If you are the Dynamics 365 administrator, verify that the user who sent the email is enabled for sending email.
 To do this: